 P/E Ratio = 50 / 10

 P/E Ratio = 5

 The company’s ratio is 5 times.
 This means that investors will get 5 rupees (if sold in the market) for every rupee they have invested.

 - A Price-to-Book (P/B) ratio is used to compare a stock’s market value to its book value.
 This ratio gives a certain idea of whether you are paying a too high a price for the stock as it denotes what would be the leftover value if the company was to wind up today.

 - P/BV Ratio = Current Market Price per Share / Book Value per Share

 - Book Value per Share = Book Value / Total number of shares

-- Earning Per Share is one such useful measure which the investors look for all the time.
-It shows the amount of money which the company is earning on every share.
+- Earning Per Share is one such useful measure that the investors look for all the time.
+It shows the amount of money that the company is earning on every share.
 EPS of a company needs to increase in a consistent manner to show superior management performance.

 - Earning Per Share = (Net Income – Preference Dividend)/Weighted Average Number of Shares Outstanding